mind-yer-website/mind-yer-website.github.io/docs/backend/index.md

 Don't leave commented out chunks of code in the codebase.
 It makes the code look unfinished, and can be confusing for other developers.

+### Unit Testing

+For every project that we undertake, writing unit tests is a requirement.
+These tests should be written to verify the functionality of the code, and should be written in such a way that they can be run automatically.

+Unit tests should be written to test the functionality of the code, not the code itself.
+This means that if the code changes, the tests should still pass.

 ***

 # PHP